Ellmaine History, Family Crest & Coats of Arms

 Before English spelling was institutionalized a couple of hundred years back, spelling varieties of names were a typical event.
 Components of Latin, Norman French and different dialects ended up noticeably fused into English all through the Middle Ages, and name spellings changed even among the proficient.
 The varieties of the surname Ellmaine include Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Ellmaine family (pre 1700)

-More information is included under the topic Early Ellmaine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 418 words (30 lines of text) are included under the topic Early Ellmaine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ellmaine family to Ireland